hollandar/outrage-futures/README.md

 services.AddFutures(100); // Retry up to 100 times.
 ```

-To avoid retries you can either pass 0 to the AddFutures method (the default is 10) or your service can wrap any exception it generated in a NoRetryException that throw that.
+To avoid retries you can either pass 0 to the AddFutures method (the default is 10) or your service can wrap any exception it generated in a NoRetryException and throw that instead.

 # More persistent persistance